hyl3rid/blog/data/blog/veggierice.md

 - In a large pot, heat oil.
 - Add chopped onions and sauté for a minute or two until they turn translucent.
 - Add minced garlic plus ginger and cook until it is fragrant.
 - Add carrots, broccoli and cook for a minute or two.
-Then add the green peas.
+Then add the green peas and zucchini.
 - Continue by including the mushrooms and cook for 5 minutes.
 - Add into the vegetables in the pan the Jasmine Rice.
 Then include the roasted cashews and mix throughly until the ingredients are evenly distributed.
 - Fluff the rice and garnish with freshly chopped green onions and sesame seeds.
 Enjoy.